 What tasks do the production employees perform in logistics, dispatch and order picking?

 The work in logistics, dispatch and order picking covers a wide range of different tasks.
-However, these are all necessary to ensure that the processes run smoothly.
-In other words, this is the only way to ensure that the products that have been manufactured reach the customer without any problems.
+However, all of these are necessary to ensure that processes run smoothly.
+This is the only way to make sure that finished products reach the customer without problems.

 But logistics goes even further.
-It also consists of receiving and storing goods.
-Order picking prepares the individual deliveries according to the customer's specifications.
-In addition, there are further steps that include dispatch, warehouse organisation, quality control and the preparation of documentation.
+It also includes the receipt and storage of goods.
+Order picking prepares individual deliveries according to customer specifications.
+In addition, further steps include shipping, warehouse organisation, quality control and preparing documentation.

 Table of contents